red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

 	  source: registry.redhat.io/rhscl
   ```

-### lib-bucket-provisioner workarounds
+### Creating the CatalogSource for lib-bucket-provisioner

-OCS version 4.4 is still dependent on lib-bucket-provisioner which is included in the community-operators catalog.
-If this catalog is not created to work around this dependency it's necessary to create a custom CatalogSource pointing to the lib-bucket-provisoner image that was mirrored in previous step.
+OCS version 4.4 is dependent on lib-bucket-provisioner which is included in the community-operators catalog. ***If the community-operators catalog is not created, it is necessary to create a custom CatalogSource for the lib-bucket-provisioner.***

 - **Create Custom CatalogSource for lib-bucket-provisioner**
 Create a CatalogSource object that references the catalog image for lib-bucket-provisioner.
-Save it as for example the catalogsource.yaml file:
+Save it as the lib-bucket-catalogsource.yaml file:
   ```yaml
   apiVersion: operators.coreos.com/v1alpha1
   kind: CatalogSource